project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 Our circuit simulator will use a whole SpiNNaker core for each logic gate it simulates.
-Every millisecond each application core will recompute its output and send a multicast packet which is sent to all inputs connected to the gate's output.
-When a gate receives a multicast packet indicating the value of one of its inputs it stores the value indicated by the packet to use next time the gate's output value is computed.
+Every millisecond each application core will recompute its output and send a multicast packet to any connected gates.
+When a gate receives a multicast packet indicating the value of one of its inputs it stores it to use next time the gate's output value is computed.

-Rather than writing an individual SpiNNaker application kernel for each type of gate we want to simulate, we'll instead write a single application kernel which is configured with a look-up table (i.e. a 'truth table') by the host.
+Rather than writing an individual SpiNNaker application kernel for each type of gate we want to simulate, we'll instead write a single application kernel which is configured with a look-up table (i.e. a 'truth table') by the host to whatever any functions we require.

-``gate.c`` contains the full source listing for our gate simulation.
+``gate.c`` contains the full source listing for our gate kernel.
 We'll walk through the key parts below.

-The timer is configured to call the ``on_tick()`` function every millisecond.

 .. literalinclude:: gate.c
     :language: c
     :lines: 53-68

+The timer is configured to call the ``on_tick()`` function every millisecond.
-The ``on_tick()`` function looks-up the simulated gate's value in a lookup table based on the most recently received input values.
+This function looks-up the desired output value in a lookup table based on the most recently received input values.
 The output value is then sent via a SpiNNaker multicast packet.
 The function is also responsible for terminating the simulation after a predetermined amount of time.

 The ``last_input_a`` and ``last_input_b`` variables are set by the ``on_mc_packet()`` function which is called whenever a multicast packet arrives